pingcap/docs-tidb-operator/en/deploy-tiflash.md

     ```yaml
     spec:
     tiflash:
-        # To deploy the Enterprise Edition of TiFlash, change the value of `baseImage` to `pingcap/tiflash-enterprise`.
+        # To deploy the enterprise edition of TiFlash, change the value of `baseImage` to `pingcap/tiflash-enterprise`.
         baseImage: pingcap/tiflash
         maxFailoverCount: 0
         replicas: 1